Discover why Sheffield beer is loved around the world. Sheffield breweries are renowned from their award-winning real ale and craft beer.

 Heist Brew Co. isn’t for the faint hearted.
 Dan and Adam launched the brewery in 2018 where they’ve been brewing experimental beers ever since.

 After travelling the globe visiting different breweries as part of their bar operation and previous export business the passion moved from just selling beer to making it as well.
-Collaborating with breweries in the UK, Europe and the US Heist have built a brand that has moved from its small premises in Derbyshire to an old fabricators building in Neepsend, which will house a larger brewery space, 2 bars, arcade games, donuts and a burger joint, bringing with them a feel of that US taproom.
+Collaborating with breweries in the UK, Europe and the US Heist have built a brand that has moved from its small premises in Derbyshire to an old fabricators building in Neepsend, which houses a larger brewery space, 2 bars (30 beers!), arcade games, donuts and a burger joint, bringing with them a feel of that US taproom.

 Check out the Heist Brew Co. website here.